 ¾ scale dreadnought: This is just basically a synonym of the 15/16

-Taylor advertises their Big Baby guitar have an aesthetic quality that shouldn’t be overlooked, as well as a guitar that’s great to grow with.
-Taylor says that their Big Baby is great to travel with, because of the reduction in size, but will put on a professional performance just as well as any guitar that costs several thousand dollars.
+Taylor advertises their Big Baby guitar have an aesthetic solid quality that shouldn’t be overlooked, as well as a guitar that’s great to grow with.
+Taylor says that their Big Baby is great to travel with, because of the reduction in size, but will put on a professional performance with a great sound just as well as any guitar that costs several thousand dollars.

 The Taylor Big Baby works great as a lead acoustic guitar, due to the bright sound.
 This is a guitar that’s great for live performances, people who want to record (whether it be in a solo or group setting), or people who want to play just for themselves.

 The Taylor Big Baby used to be very popular in small jazz groups, but since then it’s become wildly popular in the music industry.

 The Taylor Big Baby can be found with seasoned professionals recording a new hit, as well as with beginners who are just learning how to play guitar.

 Yes, it does!
 Taylor Big Baby is an affordable, smaller sized dreadnought, but plays like a full-sized dreadnought at a luxury priceand great build quality!
 The Baby Taylor is a light, bright, and articulated model that is easy to play fingerpicking on.
 It responds well to all types of strumming and picking, with high-quality projection and clarity.

 The Baby Taylor is a ¾ dreadnought, with a solid Sitka spruce top, Sapele sides and back, it’s a perfect starter for young children.
 This guitar is a bit more affordable than the Big Baby Taylor, due to the smaller size.
 The Big Baby Taylor is the sister of the Baby Taylor; just as the same says, the Big Baby Taylor is a large size.